Landlord-Tech/opp-landing-page/withNoPetCalculator/withnopetcalculator.md

 sec2SubHeading3: Typical cost to fix damage from an animal
 sec2Text3: (How much does it cost to fix damage from an animal, when there is damage, after a tenant leaves?)
+sec2Desc: Did you know recent studies show that 72%-90% of tenants have an animal? (see links below)
 sec3Heading: Lost Rent
 sec3SubHeading1: Additional turn-around time (in weeks)
 sec3Text1: (For a rental that has pet damage, how much longer does it take to